-Although Park Slope has a reputation for being a hub for families, LGBTQ bar Good Judy is proof that you can still have a blast in the neighborhood while being unattached.
+Although Park Slope has a reputation for being a hub for families, the LGBTQIA bar, Good Judy, is proof that you can still have a blast in the neighborhood while being unattached.
 Sister bar to Clinton Hill’s C’mon Everybody, the two-floor spot features banquettes, high top tables, an expansive stage for performances, dance floor, and pool tables.
 Grab a round of jello shots or a few glasses of wine and snag a prime spot to watch one of the high-energy drag shows or karaoke nights.
 Don’t miss the chance to connect with other RuPaul’s Drag Race lovers at weekly watch parties, which are held during each season.

 When it comes to love, sometimes you have to confer with the stars.
 Snag your next captivating Capricorn, sexy Scorpio, or a lovely Leo at the astrology-inspired drinkery, Mood Ring.
 The whimsical cocktail list includes rotating zodiac specials of the month and signature shots like the Bodega (Arizona Iced Tea-infused whiskey).
 The bar is dimly lit in neon hues, and the dance floor is perfect for canoodling to R&B, ‘80s hits, and house music once you’ve successfully compared birth charts.

 With long communal tables and Pickle Martinis at the ready, The Penrose is an Upper East Side hotspot for post-work decompression.
-Whether you’re squaded up by the bar or lucky enough to snag a seat at an indoor table, striking up convo with your neighbor isn’t difficult when the lively watering hole fills up.
-As the music bumps overhead, it’s just loud enough to still exchange IG handles while also providing an easy escape if, for example, they start explaining why NFT’s really are the future.
+Whether you’re squaded up by the bar or lucky enough to snag a seat at a table, striking up convo with your neighbor isn’t difficult when the lively watering hole fills up.
+As the music bumps overhead, it’s just loud enough to still exchange IG handles while also providing an easy escape if, for example, they start explaining why cryptocurrency really is the future.

 For a more creative, indie, dare we say “free-spirited,” vibe, Ponyboy is right up your alley.
-This neighborhood bar touts everything from signature cocktails like To The Moon (turmeric-infused mezcal, aperol, pamplemousse) and The Duefunk (hibiscus gin, campari, sweet vermouth) to breezy canned beers.
+This neighborhood bar touts everything from signature cocktails like Forgetmenot (mezcal, watermelon, ginger) and Don’t Worry Baby (gin, jasmine, basil) to breezy canned beers.
 Head to the red-lit back room and find your musical soulmate on the dancefloor, where DJs and live performers play everything from disco and house to hip hop and R&B.

 Channeling the aura of an old-school honky tonk is dive joint, Ray's.
 Since opening in 2019, this spot has maintained popularity due to its celebrity owners as well as its no-frills aesthetic of wood paneling, colorful string lights, disco ball, and orange booths.
 Roll up for cheap beers and tequila shots in plastic cups and challenge a cutie to a game of pool or head downstairs to the shag-carpeted hangout area.
 Added bonus, on any given night famous guests might be slinging drinks behind the bar.

 For when you just want to grab a drink without all the extra frills and pretension, Sophie’s is your spot.
-Considered one of the last old-school holdouts amid the modernized establishments popping up around them, the dive bar serves up stiff drinks and a chilled-out mood.
+Considered one of the last old-school holdouts amid the modernized establishments popping up around them, the dive bar serves up stiff drinks and a chilled-out mood (until madness ensues on the weekends).
 After a couple whiskey shots, find the other half of your old soul spirit hanging around the pool table or cranking up the jukebox.

 Since opening in 2000, Union Pool has been a hotbed for those looking to meet prospective love interests.
 A former pool supply store, the aesthetic is industrial vintage, but the main draw is the large string light-covered patio.
 With DJ’s bumping energetic beats, dance like nobody’s watching and when you’ve built up an appetite flirt it up as you wait for your food at the on-site taco truck.
 Plan your next visit by checking out the upcoming events on the website.